Train crew had little warning before Ohio wreck, probe finds

 Homendy said investigators would look at whether industry safety standards — including high-temperature alarm thresholds and sensor spacing — will need to change to prevent similar derailments.

+Norfolk Southern said the NTSB report showed the heat detectors worked as intended and the train crew operated "within the company's rules."
+Nevertheless, the company said it would "need to learn as much as we can from this event" and "develop practices and invest in technologies that could help prevent an incident like this in the future."

-The freight cars that derailed on the East Palestine outskirts, near they Pennsylvania state line, included 11 carrying hazardous materials.
+The freight cars that derailed on the East Palestine outskirts, near the Pennsylvania state line, included 11 carrying hazardous materials.
 Villagers evacuated as fears grew about a potential explosion of smoldering wreckage.

 As NTSB released its preliminary findings, Buttigieg — who had been criticized for not coming to East Palestine earlier — went on a tour of the crash site and defended the Biden administration's response to the Feb.
 3 derailment, which Trump had portrayed as indifferent and a "betrayal."